ElasticSearch Connector for Power BI

 • Consume real-time ElasticSearch data in Power BI

-• Consume realtime ElasticSearch API data in Power BI
+• Consume real-time ElasticSearch API data in Power BI

 • ElasticSearch ODBC Driver | ODBC Driver for ElasticSearch | ODBC ElasticSearch Driver | SSIS ElasticSearch Source | SSIS ElasticSearch Destination